bosima/FireflySoft.RateLimit/README.md

 ## Features
 * Multiple rate limiting algorithms: built-in fixed window, sliding window, leaky bucket, token bucket, and can be extended.
 * Multiple counting storage: memory and Redis (including cluster).
-* Distributed friendly: Supports unified counting of distributed programs with Redis storage.
+* Distributed friendly: supports unified counting of distributed programs with Redis storage.
-* Flexible rate limiting targets: Each data can be extracted from the request to set rate limiting targets.
+* Flexible rate limiting targets: each data can be extracted from the request to set rate limiting targets.
-* Support current limit penalty: the client can be locked for a period of time after the rate limit is triggered.
+* Support rate limit penalty: the client can be locked for a period of time after the rate limit is triggered.
+* Time window enhancement: support to the millisecond level; support starting from the starting point of time periods such as seconds, minutes, hours, dates, etc.
+* Real-time tracking: the number of requests processed and the remaining allowed requests in the current counting cycle, as well as the reset time of the counting cycle.
 * Dynamically change the rules: support the dynamic change of the rate limiting rules when the program is running.
-* Custom error: You can customize the error code and error message after the current limit is triggered.
+* Custom error: you can customize the error code and error message after the current limit is triggered.
-* Universality: In principle, it can meet any scenario that requires rate limiting.
+* Universality: in principle, it can meet any scenario that requires rate limiting.

 ## Projects
 | Project                                  | Descriptioin                                           |